tbstegman/ARIMA_Analysis_of_Electricity_Prices/README.md

     ## Test set     -0.26243067 0.3405676

 Both models fit the training data pretty well.
-The residuals for both series appear to be white noise, and the the forecast accuracy metrics are comparable for the two models.
+The residuals for both series appear to be white noise, and the forecast accuracy metrics are comparable for the two models.

 Now, perform the same checks for the benchmark model of